yukoba/nd4j/getstarted.md

 		java -version

+If you don’t have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 ## <a id="maven">Maven</a>

 Maven is an automated build tool for Java projects (among its other [uses](http://maven.apache.org/what-is-maven.html)).
 It locates the latest version of ND4J and DL4J project libraries (.jar files) and downloads them automatically.